ejarvinen/42Pipex/README.md

 ### Compilation

-`git clone` to desired directory. `cd` into that directory and run `make`.
+`git clone` to desired directory. `cd` into that directory.
+Run `git submodule init` and `git submodule update` in the same directory and then `make`.
 Use as demonstrated above.